 Christopher first discovered the seed for the idea of Stellarpaths (3 April 2010) and spent 5 years of extensive research, development and design.

-Like many entrepreneurs, he endured many challenges and obstacles along the way but remained driven by his passion to make a difference to improve the lives of others.
+Like many entrepreneurs, he endured many challenges and obstacles (including keeping it bootstrapped) along the way but remained driven by his passion to make a difference to improve the lives of others.

 Through his hard work and dedication, he successfully developed the intellectual property, complex algorithms, as well as data-mapped, coded and designed Stellarpaths ground-breaking digital ecosystem.

 Christopher has discovered + now firmly believes that wellness is above all else most important life ingredient for every individual + being.
 It has become the primary element of the Stellarpaths framework.